docker-archive/cloud-integration-beta/README.md

-# Docker ACI Integration (Beta)
+# Docker Cloud Integration (Beta)

 > :warning: **This CLI is in beta**: The installation process, commands, and
 > flags will change in future releases.

-Docker has extended its strategic collaboration with Microsoft to simplify code to cloud application development for developers and development teams by more closely integrating with Azure Container Instances (ACI).
+Docker has extended its strategic collaboration with Microsoft and Amazon to simplify code to cloud application development for developers and development teams by more closely integrating with Azure Container Instances (ACI) and Amazon EC2 Container Service (ECS).

-The new ACI experience from local VS Code and Docker Desktop development to remote deployment in ACI creates a tighter integration between Docker and Microsoft developer technologies provides the following productivity benefits to
+The new Cloud experience from local VS Code and Docker Desktop development to remote deployment in ACI/ECS creates a tighter integration between Docker and Microsoft/Amazon developer technologies provides the following productivity benefits to
 developers:

 * Easily log into Azure directly from the Docker CLI
-* Trigger an ACI cloud container service environment to be set up automatically with easy to use defaults and no infrastructure overhead
+* Trigger an ACI/ECS cloud container service environment to be set up automatically with easy to use defaults and no infrastructure overhead
 * Switch from a local context to a cloud context to quickly and easily run applications